eagle-io/docs/source/topics/historic_data/import/index.rst

 Import
 =======

-|icon-import| Historic Import is accessible from the Data Source context menu in the Workspaces Menu.
+|icon-import| Historic Import is accessible from the Data Source context menu in the Workspaces Tree.
 You can upload/import historic data from a locally accessible file, into New or Existing :ref:`Parameters <node-configuration-parameter>`, or update the historic coordinate data for :ref:`Locations <node-configuration-location>`.

 For automatic collection of your data you should configure the :ref:`Connection <node-configuration-datasource-file-connection>` and :ref:`Collection <node-configuration-datasource-file-collection>` properties of a file Data Source.